KeneNwogu/hospital-management/README.md

 ```

 ## Authentication
 Simple jwt authentication was added to the project.
-To access the graphql api, you need to obtain a token by using the login mutation.
+To access the protected parts of the graphql api, you need to obtain a token by using the login mutation.
 Here is an example of how to obtain a token:

 ```graphql
 mutation {